lbdl/bad_robot/README.md

 ### Thoughts

-Swift is not a tail call recursion optimised language unlike some LISPS etc so if this was "real" then its not the best solution but the specs do specify the limits.
+Swift is not a tail call recursion optimised language ergo were this was "real" then it's perhaps not the best solution but the specs do specify the limits so, you know, recurse away...